-Summer weather means that more people typically take to the roads, for travel, recreation, and family time.
+Spring has arrived and summer is just around the corner.
+Warmer weather means that more people typically take to the roads, for travel, recreation, and family time.
 But it also means that many of those roads are being repaired or replaced.
-According to the National Highway and Traffic Safety Organization (NHTSA), there has been a significant increase in the dangerous risks presented by construction work zones for both motorists and those who work in these areas.
+According to the National Highway and Traffic Safety Organization (NHTSA), there has been a significant increase in the dangerous accident risks presented by construction work zones for both motorists and those who work in these areas.

 So how does a driver protect themselves from crashes in work zones?
 One of the best ways is to practice safe driving habits when you approach these areas.
 The following are tips provided by safety advocates: